zencart/documentation/content/user/seo/other_topics.md

 ---

 ## Disabled Product Status for Search Engines
 Zen Cart has a configuration setting called [DISABLED_PRODUCTS_TRIGGER_HTTP200](/user/admin_pages/configuration/configuration_stock/#disabled_product_status_for_search_engines).
 The default behavior of the product is to not show a product info page for a disabled product; this switch allows the behavior to be changed.
-Users who set this value to `true` may require template changes to ensure customers to not actually buy disabled products.
+Users who set this value to `true` may require template changes to ensure customers do not actually buy disabled products.
 See [this page](https://github.com/zencart/zencart/discussions/6165) for more information.

 ## SEO URLs